Scholz cabinet: Transport

 In its first year, the Scholz government introduced the 9-Euro-Ticket in summer 2022.
 The transport ministry, led by Volker Wissing (Free Democrats), failed to prepare an adequate plan to meet emissions reduction targets in the transport sector in summer 2022.
 However, in October 2022, the federal government and the states agreed to implement a nationwide 49 Euro per month public transport ticket, which will apply to all local and regional transit across the country and eliminate the previous maze of tariff zones starting in 2023.
+The 49-Euro ticket came into effect on May 1st, 2023.